The Tolerance Induction Program® (TIP)

 Purpose

-Tolerance is defined as an immunological state where your child can consume previously anaphylactic foods at large dose exposures without any clinical reactivity or negative immunological responses.
+Tolerance is defined as an immunological state where you can consume previously anaphylactic foods at large dose exposures without any clinical reactivity or negative immunological responses.

 The process of tolerance is measured from the beginning of the program, through analytics and lab results, to Tolerance Visits.
 At this time, the immune system is put through a state of stress, preparing it for remission.